© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 St Saviour's Chapel, Polruan is a scheduled monument protected by Historic England under reference 1019055.
 View the official record →

-St Saviour's Chapel, Polruan is a medieval chapel situated in the parish of Polruan in Cornwall.
+St Saviour's Chapel is a medieval chapel located in Polruan, Cornwall, situated near the mouth of the River Fowey.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019055.

 St Saviour's Chapel, Polruan is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019055.